mevemo/mevemo_de/mevemo/content/welcome-mevemo.md

 +++
-title = "Welcome to mevemo.com"
+title = "Welcome to mevemo.de"
-date = 2024-11-15
+date = 2024-12-31

 [taxonomies]
-tags = ["mevemo", "welcome", "showcase"]
+tags = ["welcome", "showcase"]
 +++

-Welcome to mevemo.com!
+Welcome to mevemo.de!
 This is my new iteration.

 ---